This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

 3,4.
-Anti-ASCT1 (SLC1A4) Antibody, preincubated with the control peptide antigen.
+Anti-ASCT1 (SLC1A4) Antibody, preincubated with the negative control antigen.

 Glutamate transporters play important roles in the termination of excitatory neurotransmission and in providing cells throughout the body with glutamate for metabolic purposes.